Panagia Ierosolymitissa: History

+There are several theories and traditions about the origin of the icon.

+Miraculous 19th-century creation

-The commonly-held story regarding the origins of the Panagia Ierosolymitissa is that it miraculously appeared in the year 1870.
+The commonly held story regarding the origins of the Panagia Ierosolymitissa is that it miraculously appeared in the year 1870.
 This story became popular due to a leaflet released by the Greek Orthodox Patriarchate of Jerusalem verifying it.
-According to this story, the Mother of God appeared in the form of a stranger to a certain monastic iconographer by the name of Tatiana who lived at the Russian Convent of Mary Magdalene (at the foot of Jerusalem's Mount of Olives) and commanded her to paint an icon.
+According to this story, the Mother of God appeared in the form of a stranger to a certain monastic iconographer by the name of Tatiana who lived at the Russian Convent of Mary Magdalene (on the lower western slope of Jerusalem's Mount of Olives) and commanded her to paint an icon.
 When Tatiana began the work and came back the next day, the icon was miraculously completed and was suffused with the smell of incense.
-She informed the Abbess, and together they relocated the icon to Gethsemane as the Holy Theotokos had instructed them.
+She informed the abbess, and together they relocated the icon to Gethsemane as the Holy Theotokos had instructed them.

+Russian 20th-century painter

 Another belief is that the icon was authored by a Russian nun named Sergiya (born near Tula, Russia, with the name Irina Trofimova) in the 1950s, and was miraculously saved from a flood.
-According to the research of Petr Stegniy, Irina Trofimova travelled to Palestine as a young woman where she became a nun at the Eleon Russian Monastery and was trained in iconography.
+According to the research of Petr Stegniy, Irina Trofimova travelled to Palestine as a young woman where she became a nun at the Eleon Russian Monastery (the Monastery of the Ascension on the Mount of Olives) and was trained in iconography.
 She lived there for 30 years, died in 1968, and was buried at the Gornensky Monastery in Ein Karem.
-According to Stegniy, the Panagia Ierosolymitissa icon was resorted by Sergiya after it was damaged in a flood, but was not painted by her.
+According to Stegniy, the Panagia Ierosolymitissa icon was restored by Sergiya after it was damaged in a flood, but was not painted by her.
 Sergiya's own words in a letter that she wrote in June 1956 attest to this:"I now write icons for [the church of] the Mother of God in Gethsemane.
-You’ve probably heard that there was a flood and everything was damaged.
+You've probably heard that there was a flood and everything was damaged.
 Only one very large icon of the Mother of God in a kiot [icon case] under glass rose up to the ceiling and stood against the wall just in front of the Tomb of Theotokos.
 This is a great miracle, since even after being in the water for 5 days, it remained untouched, while other icons sunk for twenty-five days until the water was pumped out.
+Now I write all these icons for free and with joy..."

+Mixed-style painting (Russian and Greek)

-Now I write all these icons for free and with joy..."Dr. Anastasia Keshman, Art History teacher of the Hebrew University of Jerusalem, speculates that the icon is not of supernatural origin, but rather that it was authored by an unknown iconographer who was influenced by both Russian and Greek styles of iconography.
+Dr. Anastasia Keshman, Art History teacher of the Hebrew University of Jerusalem, speculates that the icon is not of supernatural origin, but rather that it was authored by an unknown iconographer who was influenced by both Russian and Greek styles of iconography.